 You may want to read my post about my Tuscany itinerary for 1 week recommending a Tuscany route showing the most beautiful spots and must-see places.

 Disclaimer: This article contains affiliate links.
 This means I will get a small commission when you book/purchase via this link.
-This is at no extra cost for you.
+This is at no extra cost to you.